Board of Governors

 Description

-Lesa Lacey, Vice-Chair
+Lesa Lacey, Chair

 Lesa Lacey is Business Manager at Lacey Construction.
 Ms. Lacey is active in the community, including President of CHBA-BC, Past Chair of BC Construction Safety Alliance, and a board member with CORCAN, Skills Canada BC, and Mission Association for Community Living.
 Ms. Lacey is also a Founding Member at Fraser Valley Women in Construction Group and a Founding Member at CHBA Fraser Valley Boot Bank.
 She is the recipient of the President’s Award from Mission Chamber of Commerce, Member of the Year Award from CHBA BC, and Three-Time President’s Award from CHBA Fraser Valley.
 In her volunteer roles, Ms. Lacey is passionate about volunteering to support women in trades and trades as meaningful careers – including volunteering with Skilled Trades BC, Correctional Service of Canada, and Defy Ventures.
 Lesa has supported three elementary schools in Mission since 2012 with weekend food support during the school year, as well as supporting After the Bell during the summer.